identity-com/prove-solana-wallet/README.md

 ## Configuration

-The prove and verify functions can be configured as follows:
+The prove and verifyTransaction functions can be configured as follows:

 ### `cluster`

 Default: `mainnet-beta`

-The cluster that should be used when generating and verifying proofs
+The cluster that should be used when generating and verifyTransactioning proofs

 ### `commitment`